npandhi/TheBotBible/docs/electronics.md

 > **You do not need this and you shouldn't add one unless you know exactly what you are doing.**
 >
 > **You cannot buy this part.
 You must make it yourself.**
+>
+> Check the voltage divider guide to make a divider unit.